hdelva/fosite/thesis/report.md

 \caption{Types in Python} \label{smp:types}
 \end{code}

 Code sample \ref{smp:types} illustrates why this is odd.
 The `type` function returns a class object, so that `type(42)` returns the class object of name `int`.
 Using the same function to get the class object's type returns a class object of name `type`.
 Requesting that object's type reveals something strange -- `type` is its own type.
-This seemingly cyclic dependency gets implemented in CPython using a type flag, if that flag is set it'll return the type class object when needed.
-In other words, the `type` object doesn't have a reference to itself, it'll get a reference to itself at runtime when needed.
+This seemingly cyclic dependency gets implemented in CPython using a type flag, if that flag is set it will return the type class object when needed.
+In other words, the `type` object doesn't have a reference to itself, it will get a reference to itself at runtime when needed.

 The type of a value is the same as its class object.
 A class's basetypes have nothing to do with its type -- a class object's type is always `type`.
-These semantics are quite straight forward to model in an abstract interpreter: the list of base class references are still there, but there's also a type flag.
+These semantics are quite straightforward to model in an abstract interpreter: the list of base class references are still there, but there's also a type flag.
 When that flag is set, the `type` function shouldn't use the base classes but fetch the pointer to the `type` class object.

 ## Paths and Mappings

-In order to report the cause of errors and warnings accurately, we need to know the source of every value.
-A path corresponds to a sequence of code points so that the user gets an idea of the execution path that lead to a problem.
-Every entry in the path gets called a path node.
+In order to accurately report the cause of errors and warnings, we need to know the source of every value.
+A path corresponds to a sequence of code points so that the user gets an idea of the execution path that leads to a problem.
+A path is an ordered sequence of path nodes.
 Examples of path nodes include which branch of a conditional was followed, assignments, and function calls.
 The path nodes should submit a logical ordering, so that users can easily interpret results.
+For example, this is what a path may look like to the users:

+  \begin{tcblisting}{listing only,
+  arc=0pt,
+  outer arc=0pt,
+  boxrule=0.2pt,
+  minted language=fosite,
+  minted style=manni,
+  minted options={},
+  colback=bg }
+Call to numismatist at row 113, column 1
+Element of the collection at row 97, column 9
+Call to repeater at row 98, column 16
+Assignment to lijst at row 113, column 1
+Assignment to i at row 97, column 9
+Assignment to getal at row 98, column 16
+\end{tcblisting}

-As mentioned in section \ref{languages}, AST node have totally ordered unique identifiers.
+As mentioned in section \ref{languages}, AST nodes have totally ordered unique identifiers.
 A first attempt at defining the path node would be to just reuse the AST identifiers.
-This works fine until function call come into the picture.
+This works fine until function calls come into the picture.
 A function call will come after the function definition, and its identifier will be larger than any of the function definition's nodes.
-This would place the function body execution before the function call itself.
+This would place the execution of the function body before the function call itself.
 On top of that, this approach does not support executing the same node more than once.
 A better solution is to define a path node to be an ordered collection of AST nodes -- the nodes that are currently being executed.
-Some nodes need extra information, a branch node for example needs to indicate which branch was actually taken.
+Some nodes need extra information.
+A conditional branch node for example needs to indicate which branch was actually taken.
 Each branch is incrementally numbered, and contains the total number of branches for practical reasons (see sections \ref{namespace} and \ref{function-calls}).
-The actual branch numbers are of no concern, their main purpose is telling possible branches apart.
-Definition \ref{def:path_node} describes the structure of a path node, and definitions \ref{def:path_order}, \ref{def:contain}, \ref{def:complement}, \ref{def:mergeable}, and algorithm \ref{alg:complement} introduce useful properties of paths.
+The actual branch numbers are of no concern.
+Their main purpose is telling possible branches apart.

+Definition \ref{def:path_node} describes the structure of a path node, and definition \ref{def:path_order} defines how path nodes are ordered.
+Note that $\prec$ is the symbol meaning "precedes", and $\prec_{lex}$ means it precedes according to the lexicographic ordering.
+Definition \ref{def:contain} defines a property which will get used in section \ref{conditionals} where it will be used to exclude results because they contain paths that would contradict the current execution path.

+If we have to merge two paths at any point during execution, we'll need to make sure the paths are mergeable at all.
+This is important when evaluating binary operations, or during name resolution of an attribute.
+Definition \ref{def:complement} contains the definition of any given node's complementary nodes.
+Definition \ref{def:mergeable} says that two paths are mergeable if neither path contains nodes that complement any other the other's path nodes.
+A path's complementary paths can be constructed using the complements of its nodes, this process is described in algorithm \ref{alg:complement}.
+Complementary paths will prove useful in section \ref{loops}.

 \begin{definition} \label{def:path_node}